 Chocolate soldier plants propagate readily, although fuzzy-leafed succulents are notoriously harder to propagate than regular succulents so some trial and error may be required.

-To propagate a chocolate soldier plants by leaf separation, choose a healthy leaf on the succulent to use.
+- Choose a healthy leaf on the succulent to use.
 Gently remove the fuzzy leaf by twisting it slowly clockwise and counterclockwise until it "pops" off of the stem.
-Ensure that it is a clean separation—meaning no part of the leaf is left on the stem; the leaves must be cleanly separated to propagate successfully.
+Ensure that it is a clean separation, meaning no part of the leaf is left on the stem.
+The leaves must be cleanly separated to propagate successfully.

 - Within two to three weeks, you should notice small roots growing from the end of the separated leaf.
 Begin gently watering the new roots every couple of days.
 Eventually, a small rosette will grow at the end of the leaf.

-- Let the cut stem of the offshoot callous over for a day and then plant the new chocolate soldier in succulent potting mix.
+- Let the cut stem of the offshoot callus over for a day and then plant the new chocolate soldier in succulent potting mix.
 Do not water until roots have begun to form, in approximately two to three weeks.

 Potting and Repotting Chocolate Soldier